NeutronStarDAO/Proton/README.md

-# Proton - A SocialFi Demo
+# Proton - A SocialFi Dapp

 Howdy Y'all - Here is the code for the Constellation Book "[development dapp](https://neutronstardao.github.io/constellation.github.io)".

-We gone and built a socialfi demo, a social dapp like Twitter but with modular data sovereignty based on the Actor model.
+We gone and built a socialfi dapp, a dapp like Twitter but with modular data sovereignty based on the Actor model.
 She's got tutorials and everything to help get ya up to speed.

-## What We Got Here
-This here repo contains the code for our decentralized, community-owned socialfi demo.
-It's got:
-* Backend built using the Actor model for modular data ownership
-* Tutorials to help ya'll get set up and contribute
+## Design Philosophy

+Truly open Web3 dapp, modular data sovereignty based on the Actor model.

+Each user has their own independent space, under their complete control.

+Users can even deploy their own independent Feed canister in code to interact with Proton.
+(This is cumbersome to do, only suitable for programmer users, they can develop advanced custom features for their canister) This allows the community to create custom advanced features.

+No matter whose data, as long as it's posted to a Feed, it is under the complete control of the Feed canister's owner.

 ## Getting Started
 Run：